 - Prepare and file the Beneficial Owner declaration.
 Companies must inform the Registo Central de Beneficiário Efetivo who the company’s owners, or beneficiaries, are within a month of creating the company.

-It takes around four weeks for the company to be fully operational.
+With this in mind, it takes around four weeks for the company to be fully operational.

 What’s the best way to create an LLC in Portugal?